Condition Care Guide

 Plantar warts tend to occur on the heels or the balls of the feet, which take the most pressure from standing and walking.

 What are the causes of plantar warts?

-Like warts found elsewhere on the body, they are growths caused by the human papillomavirus (HPV).
-You can pick up the HPV that causes the warts anywhere, but you are most likely to come into contact with it in warm, moist places such as shower floors, locker rooms and public swimming pools.
+Like warts found elsewhere on the body, planter warts are growths caused by the human papillomavirus (HPV).
+You can pick up the HPV that causes planter warts anywhere, but you are most likely to come into contact with it in warm, moist places such as shower floors, locker rooms and public swimming pools.

 Who is likely to get plantar warts?

 You are most susceptible to HPV if you're repeatedly exposed to the virus, if your skin is cut or damaged, or if your immune system is weakened.

 Wear shower thongs or sandals when you use a public locker room or shower.
 Use foot powders and change your socks often to keep the feet dry.

 What are the symptoms and how are plantar warts diagnosed?

 A planter wart can look like a small, fleshy bump; a hard, flat growth with a rough surface and well-defined boundaries; or a gray or brown lump with tiny pinprick-size black dots (clotted blood vessels that distinguish warts from bloodless corns and calluses).
 The growths interrupt the normal lines and ridges in the skin.